Get rid of lice and mites

 The greenflies and mites are here.
 Do you have roses in the greenhouse then it is likely that the roses are the first to get intruders, otherwise greenflies and mites appear on all plants.
 That includes everything from your hedge to your cucumbers.

-Greenflies multiplies by virgin birth and give birth to living greenflies.
+Greenflies multiply by virgin birth and give birth to living greenflies.
 Even in the embryonic stage some greenflies are able to breed for the next generation, and for this reason they can quickly multiply.
 In the autumn many dies, but they are built in such a way that many lay eggs that can survive winter especially if the winter is mild.
 It is the same with the Spanish slug.
 Get rid of them now, then there may be fewer of them next year.
 Most of them die during winter, but there are some types of lice among Denmark’s 500 species who can make it through a winter.
 One of them is the green spruce aphid which kills many spruces every year.
 It was worst for the spruce by the west coast of Denmark.

 Lice loves mixed weather